dapr/docs/daprdocs/content/en/docs/operations/components/component-secrets.md

 ---
-title: "Referencing secret stores in components"
+title: "How-To: Reference secret stores in components"
-linkTitle: "Reference secrets"
+linkTitle: "How-To: Reference secrets"
-weight: 2000
+weight: 7000
 description: "How to securly reference secrets from a component definition"
 ---